cherryontech/neptune-navigators-spring2024/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings

+# Testing Instructions
+Please include instructions on how to test the changes.

+# Gotchas/What I learned
+Please provide information on any "gotcha" moments and/or brief details about you learned.